Do you believe wellbeing means the same thing to everyone?

 By recognizing the role of feelings such as joy, life satisfaction, fulfillment, purpose, and contentment in life, we have a more holistic mental health concept.
 In turn, we can better understand how to facilitate its development in individuals and populations (Keyes, 2006).

 Happiness is often equated with SWB in the literature, media, and more.
-In recent times, however, the latter is more widely thought of as the main affective component of the former (Machado et al., 2019).
+In recent times, however, the latter is more widely thought of as the main affective component of the former (Machado, de Oliveira, Peregrino, & Cantilino, 2019).

-What this means is that – in layman’s terms and as described – SWB encompasses more than just happiness.
+This means that SWB encompasses more than just happiness.
 By incorporating life satisfaction into SWB measures, we include consideration of past experiences and future expectations.

 The Link Between SWB and Positive Psychology

 As a discipline, positive psychology is focused on how virtues, strengths, and skills can help individuals and communities thrive and flourish.
-It’s thus heavily concerned with the study of topics – such as meaning, mindset, happiness, gratitude, compassion, and more – which can play a role in well-being and a meaningful, good life.
+It involves topics, such as meaning, mindset, happiness, gratitude, and compassion, that can play a role in wellbeing and a meaningful, good life.

-In Martin Seligman’s Authentic Happiness Theory: The Life of Pleasure, SWB falls under one of the three basic orientations that facilitate well-being (Seligman & Royman, 2003):
+SWB falls under one of the three basic orientations that facilitate wellbeing (Seligman & Royzman, 2003):

-- The Meaningful Life – a eudaimonic orientation that focuses on working toward a higher purpose; and
+- The meaningful life – a eudaimonic orientation that focuses on working toward a higher purpose

-- The Engaged Life – that involves one’s engagement with engaging, flow-eliciting activities (a psychological well-being orientation).
+- The engaged life – engagement with flow-eliciting activities (a psychological wellbeing orientation)

-Positive psychology studies on SWB cover a growing range of topics (Diener, 2018):
+Positive psychology studies on SWB cover a growing range of topics (Diener, Oishi, & Tay, 2018):

 SWB measures and methods.
 Currently, the vast bulk of SWB assessments are based on self-report scales and measures.
-While relatively reliable, academics have raised concerns about methodological issues such as validity, so we can likely expect to see more research in this area soon.
+While these measures have been relatively reliable, academics have raised concerns about methodological issues such as validity, so we can likely expect to see more research in this area soon.

 SWB outcomes.
-This area of research concerns how subjective well-being impacts us, some exciting new directions being explored are its impact on health, and even whether too much SWB can be detrimental to motivation (De Neve et al., 2013).
+This area of research concerns how subjective wellbeing impacts us.
+Some exciting new directions being explored are its impact on health and whether too much SWB can be detrimental to motivation (De Neve, Diener, Tay, & Xuereb, 2013).

 SWB between countries.
-Research here looks at cross-national differences in average SWB, as well as issues like whether SWB predictors vary cross-culturally (Diener & Diener, 2015).
+Research here looks at cross-national differences in average SWB, as well as issues like whether SWB predictors vary cross-culturally (Diener & Tov, 2012).

 What interests you?